The Well set to reopen soon

 “We have had conversations and made a pretty direct ask to the well. … We have seen a drastic change in the ability to provide safety and order throughout our city.
 In the same way, we have seen issues with safety and order arise at the G Street location,” Johnson said.

-If an organization is going to provide shelter for the homeless, Johnson said he believed it would have to be done in conjunction with other organizations and charities at a centralized location.
+If an organization is going to provide shelter for the homeless, Johnson says he believes it would have to be done in conjunction with other organizations and charities at a centralized location.

 “It is clear to me that those services cannot be provided at the location where The Well was.
 If The Well has any plans on returning, we ask them to follow the exact guidelines that have been set up by this commission,” he said.